 ASIA 4.5 places

 This follows the same format as for 2010.
 Australia, Iran, Japan and South Korea qualified automatically.

 Round One: Eight two-legged ties featuring the 16 lowest-ranked teams in Asia.

 Round Two: 15 two-legged ties played on July 23-28, 2011.
 Winners advance to Round Three.

 Round Three: 20 teams will be drawn into five groups of four teams.
 Played September 2, 2011 to February 29, 2012.
 Group winners and runners-up advance to Round Four.

 Round Four: Two groups of five teams.
 Played June 3, 2012 to March 26, 2013.
 Group winners and runners-up qualify.

-Round Five: The teams finishing third in Round Four face a home-and-away play-off.
-The winner advances to the intercontinental play-off.
+Round Five: The teams finishing third in Round Four, Jordan and Uzbekistan faced a home-and-away play-off.
+The winner, Jordan, advanced to the intercontinental play-off.